 (n) Lease Instrument.
-Bidders are advised that the lease instrument will include royalty relief provisions and 8-year lease cancellation provisions where applicable.
-Leases will continue to be issued on Form MMS-2005 (March 1986) as amended.
+Bidders are advised that the lease instrument will include provisions for royalty relief and 8-year lease cancellations, if applicable.

+Leases will continue to be issued, as in recent sales, on Form MMS-2005 (March 1986) as amended.